essentialkaos/sslcli/readme.md

-  --format, -f text|json|xml    Output result in different formats --detailed, -d                Show detailed info for each endpoint --ignore-mismatch, -i         Proceed with assessments on certificate mismatch --avoid-cache, -c             Avoid cache usage --public, -p                  Publish results on sslscan.com --perfect, -P                 Return non-zero exit code if not A+ --notify, -n                  Notify when check is done
+  --format, -f text|json|xml    Output result in different formats --detailed, -d                Show detailed info for each endpoint --ignore-mismatch, -i         Proceed with assessments on certificate mismatch --avoid-cache, -c             Disable cache usage --public, -p                  Publish results on sslscan.com --perfect, -P                 Return non-zero exit code if not A+ --notify, -n                  Notify when check is done